-Lastly, aspirants should be aware that NEET is one of most prestigious exams of the country hence the preparation also needs to be of that level.
-Be confident with your preparation, stay focussed and strive to achieve your high aims.
-Just stick to your study plan, achieve your daily goals and don’t stress much.
+Lastly, aspirants should be aware that NEET is one of the most prestigious exams of the country, hence the preparation also needs to be of that level.
+Be confident with your preparation, stay focused, and strive to achieve your high aims.
+Just stick to your study plan, achieve your daily goals, and don’t stress much.

 |Sample Paper 1||Sample Paper 2||Sample Paper 3||Sample Paper 4|